farhanislam670/ps-slash-cp-list/python3/top k frequent elements.md

 ### Solution:

 * Insert the elements of the list into a dictionary and count their frequencies.
-* Sort the dictionary by the values [not the keys] in the descending order.
+* Sort the dictionary by the values (not the keys) in the descending order.
+What results is a dictionary that has the the k-most frequent elements at the top of the sorted dictionary.
+From here, you just need to insert the top k elements from the sorted dictionary into the result array and you're good to go.
-* Insert the k-most frequent elements in the result list.
+* Insert the k-most frequent elements in the result list i.e., the top k elements .

 ```py
 class Solution: